nenbutsu/kiss/README.txt

 KISS is aimed to be a conforming ISLisp processor.
 The development is at the initial stage.

-The current KISS is an interpreter written in C.
+The current KISS is an interpreter written in C and ISLisp.

 The rep loop is already running.